-Whatever you like to do on holiday, you’ll be spoilt for choice in the Caribbean.
-Although it’s possible to fly to the Caribbean from many international airports around the world, air passengers really miss out on what the Caribbean is all about - secluded opulence.
-Almost all cruise lines that sail Caribbean itineraries own their own private piece of paradise, such as Cococay, Castaway Cay, and Half Moon Cay, reserved exclusively for their passengers.
+The likes of Royal Caribbean, NCL, Holland America Line and Princess Cruises have their very own private piece of paradise in the Caribbean, with Half Moon Cay, Princess Cay, Labadee and Great Stirrup Cay exclusively reserved for their passengers.
 Although you won’t really get a sense of the rich Caribbean history and culture on these islands, what you will get is a unique opportunity to feel detached from big city life, on a remote, uninhabited desert island.
 Take a dip in the sea, soak up the rays, and simply enjoy the spectacular views across the Caribbean.

-A Caribbean cruise is the ultimate in luxury, and each island has a distinctive charm to tempt travellers to its shores.
-The vibrant towns, beautiful beaches, and blend of cultures makes the Caribbean one of the most diverse, and one of the most fascinating, in the world, and it’s a destination every traveller should add to their bucket list.
+The vibrant towns, beautiful beaches, and blend of cultures makes the Caribbean one of the most diverse, and one of the most fascinating, in the world, and it’s a destination every traveller should add a Caribbean Cruises to their bucket list.